We are a non-profit making government-owned organisation that administers loans and grants to students in colleges and universities in the UK.

 - implement policy and operational change smoothly

-- sustain and improve current business processes and systems to ensure that they remain fit for the purpose of administering student support
+- sustain and improve current business processes and systems to ensure that they remain fit for purpose

 Who we are

-We employ over 3,300 staff across five sites in Glasgow (Bothwell Street, Europa and Hillington), Darlington and Llandudno Junction.
+We employ over 3,300 staff across four sites in Glasgow (Clyde Place and Hillington), Darlington and Llandudno Junction.

 Who we work with

 - The Department for Education (DfE) is responsible for deciding all matters of student finance policy within their remit for England.
 SLC administers the student finance schemes for students from England and EU students studying in England under their direction.
 DfE is also the designated Sponsor Department having the primary relationship with SLC in relation to matters of corporate governance, acting in defined circumstances on behalf of all UK administrations.
 DfE also issues SLC’s Annual Performance and Resource Agreement on behalf of all four UK administrations.